Anomalous Hall Effects in Chiral Superconductors: Equilibrium

-with $\delta_m$ the scattering phase shift in the $m^\text{th}$ cylindrical harmonic\footnote{The summation over $m$ is truncated as a defect with characteristic radius $R$ leads to rapidly decaying phase shifts for $|m|\gtrsim k_fR$.}.
-Here and in the following, the Fermi directions ($\p,\p',\p'',\dots$) and their corresponding azimuth angles ($\phi,\phi',\phi'',\dots$) are used interchangeably.
+with $\delta_m$ the scattering phase shift in the $m^\text{th}$ cylindrical harmonic~\footnote{The summation over $m$ is truncated as a defect with characteristic radius $R$ leads to rapidly decaying phase shifts for $|m|\gtrsim k_fR$.}.
+Here and in the following, the directions ($\p,\p',\p'',\dots$) on the Fermi surface and their corresponding azimuth angles ($\phi,\phi',\phi'',\dots$) are used interchangeably.